Is there an unusual smell coming from your lady garden?

 1. Fishy smell

-If your vag is giving off a strong, fishy odour, it could mean you have an infection such as bacterial vaginosis, caused by overgrowth of bacteria which upsets your vagina’s delicate pH balance.
+If your vaginal area is giving off a strong, fishy odour, it could mean you have an infection such as bacterial vaginosis, caused by overgrowth of bacteria which upsets your vagina’s delicate pH balance.
 BV causes an increase in discharge and a strong fishy odour that increases after you’ve had sex.
 If you have a fishy odour accompanied by green discharge, this indicates trichomoniasis, an STD.
 You should see a doctor for any of these things.

 2. Bread or beer